abhilash306/Fixed-Point-Vs-Floating-Point/README.md

 will be generated and will also get saved in Makefile directory

 13 Graph has been plotted in matlab to compare performance of C and Matlab
+# Conclusion

+1 Time taken in MATLAB for Floating point matrix multiplication is less compared to time taken in C, Performance of MATLAB here is more.

+2 Time taken in MATLAB is more for Fixed point matrix multiplication when compared to C, Performance of MATLAB is less

+3 Time taken for execution of Fixed-point multiplication is more than floating matrix multiplication in both C and MATLAB.

+4 The difference in time of execution for MATLAB and in C is because of the algorithm written in MATLAB may have more time complexities and space complexities as compared to the one in C.